Podidiving/algo/README.md

 # algorithms

 `algorithms` is a study-oriented Python library with classic data structures and algorithms implemented in a readable way.
-The goal of the project is not to hide the ideas behind a large framework, but to provide compact reference implementations you can inspect, run, and test while learning.
+The goal is to provide compact reference implementations you can inspect, run, and test while learning.

 ## Purpose